Title VIII Combined Research and Language Training Program

 - Degree of scholarly need for access to resources overseas

-- Sufficiency of applicant's language skills to carry out the proposed work (as demonstrated by the applicants's research synopsis and at least one letter of reference).
+- Sufficiency of applicant's language skills to carry out the proposed work (as demonstrated by the applicant's research synopsis and at least one letter of reference).

 Fellowship awards are announced roughly sixteen weeks after the application deadline.
 If you are selected as an alternate, notification of final funding results could take longer than sixteen weeks.

 American Councils Support for Scholars:

 With permanent representative offices in 28 countries across Southeast Europe, Eurasia, the Middle East, Asia and the United States, employing more than 370 expatriates and host-country nationals, American Councils is uniquely suited to support U.S. scholars in the former Soviet Union.
 American Councils enjoys close partnership affiliations with many Eurasian institutes for research and higher education.
 More than 7,000 students, scholars, and researchers have participated in American Councils programs overseas since 1976.

 American Councils is dedicated to helping scholars maximize their research time in-country by providing effective logistical support to fellows both before they leave the U.S. and while they are abroad.
 Before their departure, Title VIII fellows receive a comprehensive regional handbook providing detailed information on such topics as health and safety, travel, and communications.
 The handbook also contains updates on archive conditions and tips for conducting research in the region from past scholars.
 American Councils’ Washington D.C. staff consult regularly with scholars to plan convenient travel, obtain appropriate visas, arrange academic affiliations, finalize housing, and provide stipend payments.
 Overseas staff conduct in-country orientations, obtain otnoshenie for archives, and arrange visa registration.
 Local staff also provide on-call emergency assistance.
 Title VIII fellows regularly report that American Councils support enabled them to concentrate all of their energy on research and study, making their time overseas uniquely productive and enjoyable.

 Questions?
-Please contact the Higher Education Programs Department with any questions at firstname.lastname@example.org or by phone at (202) 833-7522.
+Please contact the Title VIII Program Officer with any questions at email@example.com or by phone at (202) 833-7522.